bruce119/precipitation-predictor/readme.md

 * optional: To run the tests Run the command `pytest api/api_test.py`

 ### The tests will automatically run and check if all systems are operational before running the API.
+#### used uvicorn server to run with 5 workers for speeding up the response time.
 #### * Stress Test with locust can also be done by running `locust -f stress_test/stress_test.py` and then going to the link provided(make sure the API is running before doing this).
 In the host section put `http://0.0.0.0:8080`.

 The end :)